 "The proportion of people in a shockable rhythm could be increased if more cardiac arrest victims received immediate and effective CPR from bystanders.
 That's why we're so keen to provide this vitally important training and make sure as many people as possible know what to do to increase someone's chances of survival.

 "Many school children have been given training in CPR.
-With the help of many sports clubs JHMT is now concentrating on getting public access defibrillators in, or close to, sports facilities and expanding the basic training to all sports participants.
+With the help of many sports clubs JHMT is concentrating on getting public access defibrillators in, or close to, sports facilities and expanding the basic training to all sports participants.
 Sport now has a "Duty of Care" and already the Leicestershire cricket fraternity have adopted the principle of having public access defibrillators installed wherever possible.
 This is being mirrored in football and rugby.

 For more information on how you can save a life, please read our instructions on how to carry out basic CPR